Nina2811aw/group67RecipeApp/README.md

 # group67RecipeApp

 ## Description of the problem domain:
-This project revolves around food, nutrition and recipes.
-Everyone knows the problem, you stand in front of a refrigerator full of ingredients and do not know what to cook.
-We want to develop a solution to this problem: an easy way to get recipe ideas based on individual preferences, nutritional values and the ingredients you have at home.
+This project revolves around food, nutrition, and recipes.
+Our project plans to address the common kitchen dilemma of deciding what to cook with the available ingredients on hand.
+We plan to solve this issue by giving users an easy way to get recipes based on individual preferences, nutritional values, and the ingredients they have at home.

 ## Description of application:
 The application should provide the following functions:
-* search for recipe ideas based on specific ingredients given by the user
+* search and suggest recipe ideas based on specific ingredients given by the user
-* search for recipe ideas based on specific diets that the user indicates
+* search and suggest recipe ideas based on specific diets that the user indicates

 ## Link to the documentation for an API:
 https://spoonacular.com/food-api/docs